France - Gender equality

 France places a strong political focus on gender equality

-Gender equality is a key objective of French president Emmanuel Macron’s term (2017-2021), according to the Interministerial Committee for International Development Cooperation (CICID).
+Gender equality is a key objective of French president Emmanuel Macron’s term presidency, according to the Interministerial Committee for International Development Cooperation (CICID).
 Gender equality was also a focus area of France’s 2019 G7 presidency.
-Along with Mexico, France is co-hosting the Generation Equality Forum, a global event marking the twenty-fifth anniversary of the Beijing Declaration and Platform for Action of 1995 for the empowerment of women and girls.
-The forum was meant to take place in 2020 but has been postponed to summer 2021 due to the COVID-19 outbreak.
+Along with Mexico, France is co-hosting the Generation Equality Forum in the summer of 2021, a global event marking the 25th anniversary of the Beijing Declaration and Platform for Action of 1995 for the empowerment of women and girls.

-In 2018, the government adopted its third international strategy on gender equality for 2018 to 2022.
-The strategy focuses on five areas with the aim of putting gender equality at the heart of all the work carried out and supported by the Ministry for Europe and Foreign Affairs including development cooperation and economic, soft, cultural, and academic diplomacy.
+In 2018, France adopted its third international strategy on gender equality for 2018 to 2022.
+The strategy focuses on five areas to put gender equality at the heart of all the Ministry for Europe and Foreign Affairs’ work, including development cooperation and economic, soft, cultural, and academic diplomacy.
 This includes:

-- Leading by example: Ministry of Foreign Affairs (MAE) and French Development Agency (AFD) will lead by example by increasing the number of women in management and ambassador positions, raise awareness and provide training on gender issues and, systematically include gender equality in its strategies and actions
+- Leading by example: Ministry of Foreign Affairs (MAE) and AFD will lead by example by increasing the number of women in management and ambassador positions, raise awareness and provide training on gender issues, and systematically include gender equality in its strategies and actions;

 - Better financing actions for equality: 50% of the financing provided by AFD will be dedicated to projects which include an objective to reduce gender inequality;

-- Making action for equality more visible: promote the use of feminine and masculine terminology in ministry and agency messaging to give balanced social representations
+- Making action for equality more visible: the use of feminine and masculine terminology in ministry and agency messaging will be promoted to give balanced social representation; and

-- Supporting civil society and sharing results: enhance the engagement with French NGOs in the fields of women’s rights and gender through various sharing platforms.
+- Supporting civil society and sharing results: the engagement with French NGOs in the fields of women’s rights and gender through various sharing platforms will be enhanced.

-As host of the 2019 G7 Summit, France committed to adopting a feminist angle on its foreign relations, with the aim of promoting women's rights globally.
-In light of this, it outlined the creation of a dedicated fund to be hosted by AFD to support gender equality projects and feminist organizations in the recipient countries.
-An initial €120 million (US$142 million) will be provided to this fund.
+As host of the 2019 G7 Summit, France committed to adopting a ‘feminist diplomacy’, to promote women's rights globally, and outlined the creation of a dedicated fund to be hosted by AFD to support gender equality projects and feminist organizations in the recipient countries.
+An initial €120 million (US$134 million) will be provided to this fund.

-France’s bilateral ODA to gender equality focuses on education, agriculture, and health
+France’s bilateral ODA to gender equality focuses on its education, agriculture, and health

-France’s ODA for gender-equality focuses on its sectoral priorities (see ‘Policy priorities’).
-In 2018, agriculture received the largest share (US$419 million, including both principal and significant funding) of gender-focused ODA.
-This is approximately a ten-fold increase from 2017 (US$41 million).
-Education receives the second most gender-related funding (US$392 million in 2018), followed by health and populations (US$180 million) and government and civil society (US$180 million).
+France’s ODA for gender equality focuses on its sectoral priorities (see ‘Policy priorities’).
+In 2019, education received the largest share (US$342 million, including both principal and significant funding; see textbox on the gender equality marker for more details) of gender-focused ODA.
+Water and sanitation received the second most gender-related funding (US$259 million in 2019), followed by environmental protection (US$178 million) and health and populations (US$159 million).

 Funding for projects with a principal gender focus is increasing; screening of ODA against the gender marker has improved

-In 2018, France spent 16% (US$1.1 billion) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 38%).
-France’s financing of initiatives with gender as a significant objective has decreased as a share of total gender ODA since 2016 when it stood at 19%.
+In 2019, France spent 22% (US$1.5 billion) of its bilateral allocable ODA on projects that included gender as a significant objective, just over half of the DAC average of 41%.
+France’s financing of initiatives with gender as a significant objective has increased as a share of total gender ODA from 2018 when it stood at 16%.

 MAE defines strategic priorities for gender equality

-The Ministry of Foreign Affairs (MAE) oversees France’s policies on gender equality.
+The MAE oversees France’s policies on gender equality.
 The most relevant department is the Sub-directorate for Human Development (HUMA) within the Directorate-General for Globalization, Culture, Education, and International Development (DGM).
 Within French development policy, gender equality is placed at the heart of all work carried out and supported by the MAE.